anthony-khong/fp_with_coco/proposal.md

 ## Public Abstract

-Writing functional code in Python can be both fun and frustrating at the same time.
 With functions being first-class citizens, Python allows us to build programmes with higher-order functions.
 However, it is often cumbersome to do something that would be bread-and-butter in a typical functional language.
 The lack of concise syntax for lambdas, currying and function compositions is a nuisance.
-The lack of boilerplate-less pattern matching and pattern matching could be a deal breaker.
+The lack of boilerplate-less pattern matching and iterator chaining could be a deal breaker.
 This talk presents Coconut, a functional superset of Python, which aims to enable writing elegant functional code, whilst staying with the familiar Python environment and libraries.
-In this talk, we will identify various pain points of writing functional code in Python, and demonstrates how Coconut addresses the problems.
+We will identify various pain points of writing functional code in Python, and demonstrates how Coconut addresses the problems.
 In particular, we will start with a basic coding problem, and move on to designing a machine-learning pipeline with a functional approach.

 ## Private Abstract and Timing Overview